shopsys/shopsys/upgrade/UPGRADE-v9.0.1-dev.md

 - restrict access to Admin > Pricing > Currencies only to superadmin ([#1338](https://github.com/shopsys/shopsys/pull/1338))
     - see #project-base-diff to upgrade your project

+- order can now be completed when successful flash message exists ([#1644](https://github.com/shopsys/shopsys/pull/1644))
+    - see #project-base-diff to update your project